ComputerSocietyVITC/Sahaay/README.md

 	- Add the library in the format:
 	- `'library name'>='used version',<'version rounded to first decimal '`
 	- ex: `djangorestframework>=3.12.4,<3.13.0`
-- We will have a main `djangoapp` which will contain all user models.
+- We will have a main `fastapi` which will contain all user models.
 - For any functions/models, implement tests first in `.\tests\`.
 - Use proper headers and prefixes for commits and Pull Requests
 	- `[tests]` for testing changes